Crane (NYSE:CR) Releases FY 2022 Earnings Guidance

 Crane (NYSE:CR – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $7.45-$7.85 for the period, compared to the consensus estimate of $7.40.
 The company issued revenue guidance of -.

-Several analysts recently weighed in on the stock.
-Stifel Nicolaus dropped their target price on shares of Crane from $137.00 to $134.00 in a report on Monday, April 18th.
-StockNews.com cut shares of Crane from a strong-buy rating to a buy rating in a research report on Wednesday, April 27th.
-Finally, Zacks Investment Research cut shares of Crane from a hold rating to a sell rating and set a $100.00 price target for the company. in a research report on Thursday, April 28th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $119.60.
+Several research analysts recently commented on CR shares.
+Stifel Nicolaus dropped their price target on Crane from $137.00 to $134.00 in a research report on Monday, April 18th.
+StockNews.com lowered Crane from a strong-buy rating to a buy rating in a research report on Wednesday, April 27th.
+Finally, Zacks Investment Research lowered Crane from a hold rating to a sell rating and set a $100.00 price target for the company. in a research report on Thursday, April 28th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, Crane presently has a consensus rating of Buy and an average target price of $119.60.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 8th.
-Stockholders of record on Tuesday, May 31st will be given a dividend of $0.47 per share.
-The ex-dividend date is Friday, May 27th.
-This represents a $1.88 annualized dividend and a dividend yield of 1.95%.
-Crane’s dividend payout ratio (DPR) is currently 25.68%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, June 8th.
+Stockholders of record on Tuesday, May 31st were paid a dividend of $0.47 per share.
+This represents a $1.88 annualized dividend and a dividend yield of 2.04%.
+The ex-dividend date of this dividend was Friday, May 27th.
+Crane’s dividend payout ratio is presently 25.68%.

-Institutional investors have recently added to or reduced their stakes in the company.
-Neuberger Berman Group LLC raised its stake in Crane by 67.0% during the 1st quarter.
-Neuberger Berman Group LLC now owns 7,059 shares of the conglomerate’s stock worth $764,000 after acquiring an additional 2,832 shares in the last quarter.
-Keeley Teton Advisors LLC raised its stake in Crane by 52.4% during the 1st quarter.
-Keeley Teton Advisors LLC now owns 33,029 shares of the conglomerate’s stock worth $3,576,000 after acquiring an additional 11,357 shares in the last quarter.
-Walleye Capital LLC raised its stake in Crane by 281.4% during the 1st quarter.
-Walleye Capital LLC now owns 190,698 shares of the conglomerate’s stock worth $20,649,000 after acquiring an additional 140,703 shares in the last quarter.
-Advisors Asset Management Inc. raised its stake in Crane by 6.5% during the 1st quarter.
-Advisors Asset Management Inc. now owns 12,691 shares of the conglomerate’s stock worth $1,374,000 after acquiring an additional 773 shares in the last quarter.
-Finally, Eaton Vance Management raised its stake in Crane by 479.9% during the 1st quarter.
-Eaton Vance Management now owns 33,140 shares of the conglomerate’s stock worth $3,588,000 after acquiring an additional 27,425 shares in the last quarter.
-73.16% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of the company.
+Lazard Asset Management LLC raised its stake in shares of Crane by 14.1% during the first quarter.
+Lazard Asset Management LLC now owns 1,077 shares of the conglomerate’s stock valued at $116,000 after acquiring an additional 133 shares in the last quarter.
+Bank of Montreal Can raised its stake in shares of Crane by 1.1% during the first quarter.
+Bank of Montreal Can now owns 12,777 shares of the conglomerate’s stock valued at $1,408,000 after acquiring an additional 136 shares in the last quarter.
+Baird Financial Group Inc. raised its stake in Crane by 1.0% in the first quarter.
+Baird Financial Group Inc. now owns 15,765 shares of the conglomerate’s stock worth $1,707,000 after buying an additional 152 shares in the last quarter.
+Citigroup Inc. raised its stake in Crane by 3.3% in the fourth quarter.
+Citigroup Inc. now owns 7,501 shares of the conglomerate’s stock worth $763,000 after buying an additional 237 shares in the last quarter.
+Finally, Eqis Capital Management Inc. raised its stake in Crane by 6.1% in the first quarter.
+Eqis Capital Management Inc. now owns 4,974 shares of the conglomerate’s stock worth $539,000 after buying an additional 285 shares in the last quarter.
+73.16% of the stock is owned by hedge funds and other institutional investors.

 Crane Co, together with its subsidiaries, manufactures and sells engineered industrial products in the United States, Canada, the United Kingdom, Continental Europe, and internationally.
 The Aerospace & Electronics segment offers original equipment and aftermarket parts under the Hydro-Aire, ELDEC, Lear Romec, P.L.